 Please stay in contact with your doctor about when you can stop home isolation.
 The CDC recommends leaving home only after all three of these criteria are met:

-More than 10 days have passed since your first symptoms.
+At least 10 days have passed since your first symptoms.

 You have not had a fever for 24 hours—without needing to take medications to keep your temperature down.